pwnlandia/mhn/README.md

 The MHN server reports anonymized attack data back to ThreatStream.
 If you are interested in this data please contact: <mhn@threatstream.com>.
 This data reporting can be disabled by running the following command from the MHN server after completing the initial installation steps outlined above: `/opt/mhn/scripts/disable_collector.sh`

+### Security

+Please be aware that by default the MHN server web app is communicating plaintext.
+To change that install SSL/TLS certificates to your nginx.
+Propper configuration can be found at [bettercrypto.org](https://bettercrypto.org)

+    sudo vi /etc/nginx/sites-enabled/default

+Insert the SSL configuration and the keys.

+Restart nginx:

+    service nginx restart

+Same applies to the honeymap running on port 3000.
+It might be helpful to install iptables rules to restrict access to the honeymap.

 ### Support or Contact
 MHN is an open source project brought to you by the passionate folks at ThreatStream.
 Please check out our troubleshooting guide on the wiki.
 We will also lend a hand, if needed.
 Find us at: <modern-honey-network@googlegroups.com>.